 various areas around the world including North Africa and Spain.
 It’s

 unique in that it forms arbuscular mycorrhiza, a symbiosis process that

-allows it gather mineral nutrients out of the soil in addition to growing in
+allows it to gather mineral nutrients out of the soil in addition to growing in

 areas with little rainfall.
 Aloe Vera plants also contain phytochemicals

-which protect itself from predators, competitors or pathogens.
+which protect itself from predators, competitors, and pathogens.

 The leaves are green to a grayish green in color and short-stemmed shrub

 with white specks on the upper portion of its leaf and the lower portion is

 serrated and has small white teeth.
 The Aloe Vera provides two